sensiblecodeio/hookbot/README.md

 The authentication is a hmac of a single secret with the URI, so a token used for publishing is different from the one for listening; tokens are also different between separate channels.
 The single secret is only known by the server.

-Hookbot is licensed under a BSD like license.

 Hookbot is an easy-to-run portable go server.
 It just needs the `HOOKBOT_KEY` variable setting, for example like so: